curioswati-zz/MyScripts/README.md

 MyScripts
 =========

 some useful scripts for various small tasks.
+For helping in task automation.